Glossary

 Electronic noise cancellation system – System reduces interior noise by matching sound waves with a reverse wave to cancel out the sound.

-Engine start/stop function – Automatically switches off the engine when the car is at a standstill, then restarts the engine as soon as the driver releases the brake pedal.
+Engine start/stop function – Automatically switches off the engine when the vehicle is at a standstill, then restarts the engine as soon as the driver releases the brake pedal.
 This feature can improve fuel economy by 10% to 15%.

 Fold-flat front passenger seat – Front passenger seat back folds forward to yield a flat load surface.
 Good for loading long items in the vehicle or for use as an in-vehicle work surface.

-Hands-free liftgate/trunk – Once in proximity of the vehicle with the key fob, liftgate/trunk may be opened hands-free by sweeping your foot under the rear bumper.
+Hands-free open/close liftgate/trunk – Once in proximity of the vehicle with the key fob, liftgate/trunk may be opened hands-free by sweeping your foot under the rear bumper.

 Head-up display – Critical information – such as speed, navigation instructions and warning lights – is projected onto the inside of the windshield.
-The driver can read the information simply by refocusing his or her eyes, not looking down.

 Heated front seats – Heating element that warms the front seats.

-Heated rear seats Heating element that warms the rear seats.
+Heated rear seats – Heating element that warms the rear seats.

 Heated steering wheel – Heating element that warms the steering wheel.